Skip to main content Skip to secondary navigation

 What is tabling?

-Tabling is broadly described for the purposes of these guidelines as a method of sharing information by setting up a table or other physical structure such as a sign or pop-up tent in White Plaza in order to distribute materials, display materials, or otherwise share information.
+Tabling is broadly described for the purposes of these guidelines as a method of sharing information by setting up a table or other physical structure such as a sign or canopy in White Plaza in order to distribute materials, display materials, or otherwise share information.
 Tabling activities must comply with all other relevant university policies and guidelines, which are described in detail below.

 Who can table in White Plaza?